markusbonse/applefy/README.md

 to use a [virtual environment](https://virtualenv.pypa.io/en/latest/) to install the package.

-Applefy can only be used together with a data post-processing libary for high-contrast imaging data!
+Applefy can only be used together with a data post-processing library for high-contrast imaging data!
 The following packages are currently
 supported: